aryanmishal/etl-monitoring-dashboard/USER_GUIDE.md

    - Check internet speed
    - Reduce data load
    - Contact support if persistent
+5. **Dropdown Interaction**
+   - If you cannot interact with a dropdown using keyboard navigation, use mouse click to open and select.

 ### Getting Help
 1. Check the FAQ section